AppSecure-nrw/security-belts/white/onboard-management-in-security.md

 ## Activities

+- Convince your Product Owner to spend some time to roughly assess the current security of your product (e.g., collecting all security-related incidents and bugs).
 - Identify the persons who are judging "risks vs. revenue".
 - Raise the awareness of these persons (e.g., show how easy it is to exploit software).
-- Convince these persons that security is a continuous effort and that Security Belts are a cost efficient solution.
+- Convince these persons that security is a continuous effort and that Security Belts are a cost efficient solution (e.g., by showing the results of your assessment).

 ## Benefits